Tavares Strachan: ENOCH

 About the Exhibition

 The satellite launched via Spaceflight’s SSO-A: SmallSat Express mission from Vandenberg Air Force Base on a SpaceX Falcon 9 rocket.
-On December 5, 2018 and January 4, 2019, LACMA's engineering team contacted the spacecraft from the Hat Creek Radio Observatory in Northern California, confirming its successful deployment.
-ENOCH will continue to circle the Earth for seven years in a sun-synchronous orbit until late 2025.
+Communication with the satellite was established by LACMA’s engineering team in December 2018 and January 2019 from the Hat Creek Radio Observatory in Northern California, confirming its successful deployment.

 About the Program